Shirin Neshat: Career

 In 2010, Neshat appeared in an episode of the German documentary television series Durch die Nacht mit ... with musician Henry Rollins.

 In 2022, she joined protests about the Death of Mahsa Amini, by showing her work Woman Life Freedom, at Piccadilly Circus, and Pendry West Hollywood.

+In 2026, Neshat signed with 800 other Hollywood professionals, the statement calling to condemn Iran for the atrocities it committed against Iranian civilians during the 2025-2026 Iranian protests against reparation and economic crisis.

 Exhibitions

 Neshat's first solo exhibition was at Franklin Furnace in New York in 1993.
 A major retrospective of Neshat's work, organized by the Detroit Institute of Arts, opened 2013.
 In 2014, she had an exhibition titled "Afterwards", at the Mathaf: Arab Museum of Modern Art.
 In 2019, The Broad Museum in Los Angeles presented a 30-year retrospective of Neshat's work: Shirin Neshat: I Will Greet the Sun Again; the show traveled to the Modern Art Museum of Fort Worth in 2021.
 In 2022, Neshat participated in the group exhibition "Eyes on Iran" at Franklin D. Roosevelt Four Freedoms State Park, Roosevelt Island, New York; in response to the Mahsa Amini protests.
 Shirin Neshat: I Will Greet the Sun Again at The Broad in Los Angeles, 2019–2020, was her largest exhibition to date.
+In 2023, Neshat presented The Fury at Fotografiska Stockholm, followed by a presentation of the exhibition at Fotografiska Berlin in 2024.